Skip to Main Content

 National Funding: Best for early payoff discount

-Overview: National Funding’s specialty is short-term loans and equipment financing with terms up to five years.
+Overview: National Funding’s specialty is short-term loans with terms up to 18 months and equipment financing with terms up to five years.
 Its term loans offer some of the shortest terms available, starting at four months to help you pay off your loan as quickly as possible.

 QuickBridge: Best for flexible funding